 In the UK, "intern" isn't a legal term.
 For most organisations, an intern is legally classed as either employee or volunteer.
 That has implications for the intern's rights, and for the expectations an employer can place on the intern.

 For example, a volunteer's work hours must be agreed to based on availability.
 The employer can't require the volunteer to start work at a certain time or require the volunteer to give notice.
 Doing so may classify the volunteer in legal terms as an employee, making him or her eligible for rights such as the minimum wage and holiday pay.

 Employers who are charities, however, have an additional option: taking on unpaid workers as "voluntary workers," which makes them exempt from the minimum wage.
 Many charities use this option for unpaid internships.

 Before you go down that route, remember that payment isn't simply good for the intern.
-It may help your organization by attracting more qualified and experienced applicants.
+It may help your organisation by attracting more qualified and experienced applicants.
 And it may help ensure that the candidate you hire takes the role seriously — and stays for the full duration of the internship.

 That's not to say there's no room for voluntary internships, though.
 A 2015 review by the National Council for Voluntary Organisations (NCVO) concluded that voluntary internships have their value, and are acceptable as long as the employer can ensure that:

 - Interns are genuinely volunteering (rather than working as an employee would, but for free)